Microadventure: your vacation in miniature edition

-Do you know this: your week was once again way too full, you had a dozen too many appointments and would love to just get out of the hectic – but of course you only have the weekend?
-Of course that’s not enough for a trip to Greece.
-But it’s not too difficult to get out of the house and take a deep breath, to see and hear something different.
+Do you know this: your week was once again way too full, you had a dozen too many appointments and would love to just get out of the hectic – so lets get on a microadventure.
+It’s not too difficult to get out of the house and take a deep breath, to see and hear something different.
 For relaxation and change you don’t always need a faraway country and new cultures, sometimes a microadventure is enough!
 Because that, in addition to time off, also sharpens your sense of the here and now.
 Turn off your autopilot mode and read this post about the not so unimportant mini-breaks!

 What is a microadventure?

 Easy to realize, (short) and inexpensive activities.
 Practically a miniature adventure- often on your own doorstep.
 Microadventures can be super small activities.
 Be it a hike without a GPS or following the nearest stream back to its original source.
 Microadventures are all about getting you out of your daily routine in a way.
 You consciously escape your comfort zone.
 In the process, you recharge your batteries and grow from the challenge.

 Because we are too routine.
 Sounds wrong, because routine is good for us in a way.
 But only in moderation.
 The everyday life of most of us is probably a constantly recurring routine.
 Get up at 07:00, drink coffee, brush teeth, work, lunch break, work…. and so on.
 Too much of these fixed structures paralyzes creativity.
 If you think back to how quickly the last three months have passed and how many new, exciting things you have experienced in this time, it will in all likelihood be kept to a minimum.

 To escape exactly that without having to take three weeks of vacation, you can go on microadventures.
 For a short time, you break out of your everyday life, live in a completely different world for a few days or even just a few hours, and recharge your batteries with new energy and perspectives.